A cello movie about the love affair that will be felt around the world.

 Danger!
 Danger!
 Don’t do that to your poor cello!

-We enjoyed this light-hearted film but occasionally cringed at how Ariane treats her poor cello, particularly in how and where she places it in various resting positions, and how she transports it.
-The cello appears to be a decent one – more than a prop, especially in comparison with the cello used in the movie The Living Daylights.
+We enjoyed this light-hearted film but occasionally cringed at how Ariane treats her poor cello, particularly in how and where she places it in various resting positions and how she transports it.
+Nevertheless, the cello appears to be a decent one – more than a prop, especially compared to the cello used in the movie The Living Daylights.

 Our favorite scene where we felt the cello was at risk was the car journey from the conservatoire to the Ritz.
 The cello traveled in the front seat of Ariane’s friend’s car, leaning on its bridge, with its head and neck protruding from the sunroof!

 We all have friends who don’t understand how to carry cellos.
-Ariane’s friend Michel is one – but she lets him carry it anyway.
+Ariane’s friend Michel is one – but she lets him take it anyway.
 Poor cello!

 Where to Find the Film